1nentu68/ITE-Elective-4-Portfolio/README.md

 The subject combines theoretical foundations with application-oriented work, preparing students to design, evaluate, and refine intelligent systems that leverage machine-learned language representations.
 By the end of the course, learners are equipped with the technical background and practical competencies necessary to engage with modern machine learning workflows and advanced NLP techniques.

-This repository contains the complete set of outputs for ITC C508 – ITE Elective 4.
+This repository contains my complete set of outputs for ITC C508 – ITE Elective 4.
 All activities, quizzes, examinations, and project materials are organized by major course phases to ensure clarity, version control, and ease of reference.

 ---